- October 6, 2024

 To fix scratches on wood floor, clean the area, sand it lightly, apply wood filler, stain if necessary, and finish with a protective coat.
 Sounds easy?

 Wood floors can be susceptible to scratches from pets, furniture, or daily wear and tear.
+It makes your floors start looking older.
+But obviously, there are many ways to remove these scratches and make your hardwood look new.
 Knowing how to repair these scratches effectively is essential for maintaining the integrity and aesthetics of your flooring.
 This guide will walk you through assessing, repairing, and preventing deep scratches on wood floors, helping you restore their original shine.

 Scratches on wood floors can vary in depth and severity, impacting the finish and the wood itself.
 Common types include: